Violent crime is up. Expanding the surveillance state is not the solution

 Similar to Ring’s Neighbors, Citizen is another highly localized crime notification app.
 Its original name was “Vigilante” when it launched in 2016, which says pretty much everything about the company’s intentions, even before the part where it encouraged users to approach the crime problem “as a group” and see what they could “do about it.” (“Vigilante” here is not to be confused with Vigilant Solutions, a facial recognition software company employed by many police officers.)
 Vigilante was swiftly banned, until it rebranded as Citizen, with a reduced emphasis on personal intervention.
 It now has more than 7 million users across 30 cities.

 Even with the new name, the app still indulges fantasies of vigilantism, and helps mold more Kyle Rittenhouses—with unreliable information, to boot.
 The app’s alerts are based on uncorroborated 911 calls, which sometimes get details wrong.
-Back in May, for instance, Vice reported that Citizen CEO Andrew Frame put out a $30,000 bounty for info leading to the arrest of a suspected arsonist, imploring his staff to “FIND THIS FUCK,” only to later discover that the man whose head he’d put a price on was innocent.
+Back in May, for instance, Motherboard reported that Citizen CEO Andrew Frame put out a $30,000 bounty for info leading to the arrest of a suspected arsonist, imploring his staff to “FIND THIS FUCK,” only to later discover that the man whose head he’d put a price on was innocent.

 Even more recently, the app has gone beyond deputizing civilians in the war on crime to quietly hiring teams of amateur field reporters to scour cities like New York and Los Angeles for crime scenes to livestream.
 Anyone interested in making $200 for an 8-hour shift (in New York) or $250 for a 10-hour shift (in Los Angeles) can become, essentially, Jake Gyllenhaal’s creepy character from the film Nightcrawler.
 If simple phone notifications isn’t enough to get people looking over both shoulders all the time, perhaps a series of snuff films will do the trick.

-Note: [Correction: a previous version of this article incorrectly linked Flock Safety specifically to ICE.]